-- Does the school’s staff have experience in teaching students with disabilities, and do teachers receive training to help them meet the needs of diverse learners?
+- Does the school’s staff have experience and training in teaching students with disabilities?

-- Connect with other parents, friends, and neighbors about their experiences with the school to see if they can give you helpful advice.
-See if there is a local parent group listserv (email list) to join.
+- Connect with other parents, friends and neighbors.
+Ask if they have advice.
+Ask about their experiences with the school.
+Look for a local parent group or email list to join.

-- Set up a time to visit the school, take a tour, and observe classrooms.
-Connect with the staff and share your concerns about your child’s unique needs.
-Ask them for ideas on how they can support your child, and ask to observe these tools and strategies in the classroom to see how they look in action.
+- Schedule a visit to the school.
+Take a tour and observe in the classrooms.
+Meet with the staff.
+Discuss your child’s unique needs.
+Ask the staff for ideas on how they can support your child.
+And ask to observe these tools and strategies in action in the classroom.
 If possible, bring your child to observe with you on a second visit.

-- Read about the school online.
-You can look at a school or school district’s website.
-Find your school’s state accountability rating on the Texas Education Agency’s (TEA) website, or look up other school ratings on GreatSchools.org.
+- Read about the school online on the Texas Education Agency (TEA) website.
+You can see the school’s performance or accountability ratings.
+And you can find and look at a school or school district’s website.
+You can also look up other school ratings on GreatSchools.org.

 Public schools are your local, neighborhood schools.

-- They must give your child a Free Appropriate Public Education (FAPE).
-This means they must help you find out if your child has a disability that allows them to get special education services – and see if your child needs these services.
-If so, they must also work with you to develop and carry out an Individualized Education Program (IEP) for your child.
+- Public schools must give your child a Free Appropriate Public Education (FAPE).
+This means that they must help you find out if your child has a disability that allows them to get special education services.
+If your child needs these services, the school must also work with you to develop and implement an Individualized Education Program (IEP) for your child.

 - Your public school can’t discriminate against your child because of their disability.

-- The classroom teacher must hold a degree from a university or college, must have completed an educator preparation program, and must have passed the appropriate teacher certification exam.
+- The classroom teacher must hold a degree from a university or college, must have completed an educator preparation program and must have passed a teacher certification exam.

-- They must follow federal and state education laws that can protect your child's right to an education, like the Individuals with Disabilities Education Act (IDEA) and Section 504.
+- A public school must follow federal and state education laws that protect your child's right to an education, such as the Individuals with Disabilities Education Act (IDEA) and Section 504 of The Rehabilitation Act.

-- Some parents feel that public schools are rigid and inflexible, and their children don’t learn best in that kind of setting.
-However, Section 504 might be able to give your child the flexibility they need to learn successfully in public school.
+- Some parents feel that public schools are not flexible.
+Some believe that their children don’t learn best in that setting.
+However, Section 504 accommodations might give your child the flexibility they need in a public school.

-- Some parents feel that the public schools often have more students for each teacher than other types of schools.
+- Some parents feel that public schools have more students per teacher than in other types of schools.

 Here are things to understand about charter schools:

-- Fewer state laws apply to charter schools than to other public schools, so they have room for more innovation and flexibility.
+- Not as many state laws apply to charter schools as to other public schools.
+This gives them room for more innovation and flexibility.